costafacchini/geometric_shapes/README.md

 ## Business rules

-- [] Central position of squares and circles (X and Y axes) in centimeters, supporting decimal values;
+- [] Central position of frames and circles (X and Y axes) in centimeters, supporting decimal values;
-- [] Square dimensions (width and height) in centimeters, supporting decimal values;
+- [] Frame dimensions (width and height) in centimeters, supporting decimal values;
 - [] Circle diameter in centimeters, supporting decimal values;
-- [] A square can contain N circles;
+- [] A frame can contain N circles;
-- [] A circle can never touch another circle within the same square;
+- [] A circle can never touch another circle within the same frame;
-- [] A circle must fit completely inside the square: every point of the circle must stay within the square's borders (can touch, but not exceed);
+- [] A circle must fit completely inside the frame: every point of the circle must stay within the frame's borders (can touch, but not exceed);
-- [] A circle must always belong to an existing square;
+- [] A circle must always belong to an existing frame;
-- [] A square cannot touch another square: the borders of squares cannot intersect or touch;
+- [] A frame cannot touch another frame: the borders of frames cannot intersect or touch;

 ## Endpoints

 POST /frames
-- [] Creates a new square, receiving the position, height and width.
+- [] Creates a new frame, receiving the position, height and width.
 Can also receive circles to be created together;
 - [] Returns 201 Created on success or 422 Unprocessable Entity on validation errors;

 POST /frames/:frame/:id/circles
-- [] Adds a circle to the specified square;
+- [] Adds a circle to the specified frame;
 - [] Returns 201 Created on success or 422 Unprocessable Entity on validation errors;

 PUT /circles/:id